 The system, however, is more complex than the description above suggests.
 For instance, workers may have disputes in different venues at the same time; they may be disputing vocational assistance decisions while appealing PPD awards.
 In other cases, medical disputes may have two issues: whether the proposed treatment is related to the accepted conditions, and whether it is reasonable and necessary.
-In such cases, after the WCB decides treatment is related to the accepted condition, the WCD Medical Review Unit decides on necessity.
-As a final example, disputes with a managed care organization (MCO) may begin with the MCO's review process and then go to WCD.
+In such cases, after the WCB decides treatment is related to the accepted condition, the WCD Medical Review Unit decides on necessity or propriety.
+As another example, disputes with a managed care organization may begin with the MCO's review process and then go to WCD.
+Finally, the issue of insurer penalty for unreasonable conduct, and related attorney fees, may be heard by either WCD or WCB; WCD has original jurisdiction in proceedings involving solely these issues.